JKS343973/JKS1320001.github.io/notebook.md

 |Abstraction| Hiding the inner workings of code so users only interact with what they need. | (Concept — not specific code) |
 |Override| Changing how a built-in or inherited function behaves. | `@override` |
 |Void| A function that does not return a value. | `void printMessage() {}` |

-### Layout and Design Widgets
-- How do you center a widget?
-- How do you align something to the left or right?
-- What widget adds space around content?